Deer-Spangle/faexport_db/README.md

 - Keywords on some websites (e621) are unordered and unique, while other websites (FA) allow non-unique keywords, and keep an order
   - I also included extra data on keywords, in case a keyword assigned to a submission might be allowed extra data?
 (Maybe datetime it was added?
 User-submitted vs artist-added?
 Or something)
 - When a file is updated, the hashes will be invalidated, but it seems useful to keep the old hashes, such that image matches can say they used to match a given submission?
-- Data dumps might not be ingested live from when they were scraped, so it seems important to be able to tell which value is the current one for a given submission, and maybe keep the old ones?
-(Old file data at least, see above)

 ## Potential uses
 - Maybe FASearchBot could use it when FA is down?